 As shown in Section~\ref{CCE_kpol}, both experimental data and simulations indicate that the studied ICs exhibit an increasing polarity effect correction factor, $k_{\rm pol}$, with increasing DPP.
 The numerical model attributes a large fraction of this polarity effect to volume recombination processes that depend on the polarity of the applied bias voltage, contrary to low DPP where volume recombination no longer plays a major role and the polarity effect is primarily caused by extracavitary charge contributions.
 Consequently, for thimble-type chambers operating at high DPP, there is an interplay between the CCE and the polarity correction factor, making their separation and interpretation more complex.
 The discrepancies observed in terms of $k_{\text{pol}}$ might indicate limitations in the implementation of the modeled IC geometry.
-However, as reported previously by Bourgouin \textit{et al.}\citep{Bourgouin_Charge_2023}, parallel-plate ICs irradiated with large DPPs (sufficient to cause a reduction in CCE) also exhibit an increasing polarity effect with DPP.
+However, as reported previously by Bourgouin \textit{et al.}~\citep{Bourgouin_Charge_2023}, parallel-plate ICs irradiated with large DPPs also exhibit an increasing polarity effect with DPP.
 In addition to polarity dependent charge transport and recombination, other factors may contribute to the observed polarity effect.
-Further research into the underlying mechanisms of polarity effect in ICs exposed to ultra-high-DPP conditions is recommended.
+In order to understand the mechanisms leading to the polarity effect observed in IC exposed to ultra-high-DPP further research is required. \\

-The invariant rules used to relate the CCE of different ICs, as discussed in Section~\ref{invariant_rules}, were previously identified by Kranzer \textit{et al.}\citep{Kranzer_Charge_2022} for parallel-plate ICs.
+The invariant rules used to relate the CCE of different ICs, as discussed in Section~\ref{invariant_rules}, were previously identified by Kranzer \textit{et al.}~\citep{Kranzer_Charge_2022} for parallel-plate ICs.
 The use of the parameter $g/U$, with units of length squared over bias voltage, appears to provide an invariant for CCE, with a rough agreement of approximately 5~\%.
 Extending this approach to cylindrical chambers has demonstrated its usefulness not only for comparing different thimble-type ICs, but also for establishing relationships between parallel-plate and thimble chambers.
-However, since the parameter $g_{\rm cyl}$ is derived from an idealized cylindrical geometry, the resulting scaling rule should be expected to provide only an approximate prediction for chamber intercomparison.
+However, since the parameter $g_{\rm cyl}$ is derived from an idealized cylindrical geometry, the resulting scaling rule should be expected to provide only an approximate prediction for chamber intercomparison.\\

 Uncertainties remain in the transport parameters of charge carriers in air generated by ionizing radiation, which affect the accuracy of numerical models.
 To describe CCE and the observed polarity correction factor $k_{\text{pol}}$, the use of different average ion mobilities has a limited impact, provided that the ion-ion recombination coefficient is properly adjusted.